XavierisOP/Discord-Token-Extractor-chrome-extension/README.md

 # Discord Token Extractor

-Extracts the user token from Discord.
+Extracts the user token from Discord (Discord Account Logged in Browser).

 ## Description
 The Discord Token Extractor is a Chrome extension that allows users to extract their user token from Discord for reference.
 The extracted token can be copied to the clipboard for further use.